rossta/rossta.github.com/source/blog/2016-03-02-a-ruby-antihero-thread-pool.html.md

 ### A simple thread pool

-So we'll implement a simple thread pool guided by tests.
+We'll implement a simple thread pool guided by tests.
 Our thread pool will use the interface we described earlier while limiting the number of threads used to carry out a set of concurrent "jobs".